Standardisation is the process by which specifications are set.

 The EU's standardisation strategy will also help meet the challenges of the digitisation of the economy by outlining an EU approach to standards.
 This will ensure that technologies such as internet, artificial intelligence and more incorporate our core democratic values and interests, data protection rules, and cybersecurity.

 Why is interoperability so important in ICT?

 In modern ICT the service value of a device relies on the ability to communicate with other devices.
 This is known as the network effect.
 It is important in almost all areas of ICT.
 Specifications ensure that products made by different manufacturers are able to interoperate, and that users are offered the chance to pick and mix between different suppliers, products or services.

 What is the EU's role in standardisation?

 EU-funded research and innovation projects make their results available to the standardisation work of several standards-setting organisations.
-Consultations on general standardisation issues are launched on a periodic basis.
 The EU Rolling Plan for ICT Standardisation provides an overview of the activities to be undertaken in support of EU policies.